dlicht110/compiler-construction/BNFC-installation-java.md

 Java part of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) to work.

 First, we need to install the latest version of the Java lexer and parser.
 It is necessary to change the CLASSPATH variable so that it knows the location of the JLex and Cup.
-In my case I created directories `/usr/local/bin/java`and `/usr/local/bin/java/Cup`and `/usr/local/bin/java/JLex` and then added to my `.bash_profile`
+In my case I created directories `/usr/local/bin/java`and `/usr/local/bin/java/Cup`and `/usr/local/bin/java/JLex` and then added to my `.bash_profile` (adding to the `.bash_profile` is important so that all future terminals/shells know about `CLASSPATH`)

      export CLASSPATH=$CLASSPATH:.:/usr/local/bin/java/:/usr/local/bin/java/Cup:/usr/local/bin/java/JLex